emissary-ingress/emissary/docs/topics/using/edgectl/index.md

 The Traffic Manager is the central point of communication between Traffic Agents in the cluster and Edge Control Daemons on developer workstations.

-1. Ensure that you have fully functional Ambassador Edge Stack installation with a valid license key installed in your cluster.
+1. Ensure that you have a fully functional Ambassador Edge Stack installation with a valid license key installed in your cluster.
 2. Save the manifest below into a file called `traffic-manager.yaml`.
 3. Apply the manifest to your cluster with `kubectl apply -f traffic-manager.yaml`.